-The species list(s) includes both terrestrial and aquatic or aquatic-dependent species and/or their critical habitat.
+The species list(s) includes only terrestrial species and/or their critical habitat.
+No aquatic or aquatic- dependent species or their critical habitat are present in the action area.

 Evaluation of Discharge-Related Activities Effects

 Most of the potential effects related to coverage under the MSGP are assumed to occur to aquatic and/or aquatic-dependent species.
 However, in some cases, potential effects to terrestrial species and/or their critical habitat should be considered as well from any discharge-related activities that occur during coverage under the MSGP.
 Examples of discharge-related activities that could have potential effects on protected terrestrial species or their critical habitat include the storage of materials and land disturbances associated with stormwater management-related activities (e.g., the installation or placement of stormwater control measures).